tvarovski/MutationLoadAssess/README.md

 ```
 Next, I exported the table into a TSV file.
 This was done by using another GATK program by taking the official GATK advice: "No, really, do not write your own parser if you can avoid it.
 This is not a comment on how smart or how competent we think you are -- it is a comment on how annoyingly obtuse and convoluted the VCF format is.", and "Why are we sticking with it [VCF format] anyway?
 Because, as Winston Churchill famously put it, VCF is the worst variant call representation, except for all the others."

-Needless to say, I had my owns struggles to understand how this file format follows logic.
+Needless to say, I had my struggles to understand how this file format follows logic.

 Options are available to select particular fields for analysis.
 I stuck with `CHROM`, `TYPE`, `REF`, `ALT`, `AD`, `AF`.
 To convert to a table: